 Doesn’t that sound like a marketing message that will be much better received?

-47. Use localize form language by country
+47. Use localized form language by country for segmented lead generation

 Even if you don’t do business in other countries (yet), it’s worth adding language localization to your forms, apps, and even the entire site.
 It’s a very simple process and if you do business in other parts of the world, your customers should be received in their native language.